Remote Work Statistics: The New Standard?

-We believe having the most relevant facts, and statistics about working from home can help companies create better policies and improve their productivity.
+We believe having the most relevant data and facts can help companies create better policies and improve their productivity, as the world continues to shift more and more toward remote work.
 That’s why we’ve compiled this list of statistics using only the most reputable sources.

-- 65% of employers want workers to return to the office.
+• 79% of CEOs want workers to return to the office in the next three years

 While not everyone prefers working offsite, more people than ever are taking advantage of work-from-home opportunities.
-Here are some stats showing dramatic changes in working habits that are here to stay in the post-pandemic world.
+Here are some numbers showing dramatic changes in working habits that are here to stay.

 5.7 million Americans reported working from home part-time or more before the COVID-19 pandemic.